The inland countryside south of Lake Garda

 This trail, roughly 29 km long, is mostly on paved roads.
 There are quite a few hills on the way: you need to be fairly fit and have a bike with a good set of gears, because some of the uphill stretches, though not too long, are rather steep.

 The circuit starts in Bardolino: at the roundabout in front of the bus station, you take the road leading to Cavaion Veronese to leave the town.
-The first uphill stretch leads to a scenic route overlooking the southern part of the Lake and passes in front of the Zeni Wine Museum (1).
+The first uphill stretch leads to a scenic route overlooking the southern part of the Lake.
 The surrounding countryside is a wide expanse of vineyards and olive groves.
 The route winds its way into the Bardolino DOC (2) production zone along country roads dotted here and there with wayside shrines (3).
 Having gone past a kiwifruit (4) orchard, you cycle uphill towards Monticelli.
 At the end of this path, you can admire Villa Cordevigo (5), a Seventeenth-century mansion that has recently been converted into a luxury hotel.
 From here, it is only a short stretch to the bike trail built along the Biffis canal (6).
 Upstream the canal there is the Sega di Cavaion water bridge: after crossing to the other side, you will soon approach the hotel Relais San Michele, and face a rather gruelling 400-metre climb.
 The road then turns left, and continues upward.
 The view is worth the effort: from there, you can admire the Adige valley, the town of Volargne and the huge nearby quarry (picture 7).
 This area is famous for its red marble (8), which has always featured prominently in the most elegant homes and churches.
 The route then continues towards Rivoli Veronese: a bike trail leads to Affi, and from there, to the hills surrounding Albarè and Bardolino.
 Worthy of mention is the 12th-century Chapel of Sts.
 Fermo and Rustico (9).
 The breakneck road leading down to Bardolino calls for some attention.

 (2) As testified by the archaeological finds in this area, dating back to the Bronze Age, grapes have been growing since time immemorial in what is now the production zone for Bardolino wine.
 Ancient artifacts show that in Roman times, wine was often used in religious ceremonies.
 It would seem that the first vineyards were established back then, and the wine produced was stored and transported in amphoras, many of which have been unearthed in this region.
 Bardolino wine is mainly made from Corvina grapes, but also contains a small percentage of Rondinella and may include other varieties as minor components.
 It has a bright ruby-red colour and a delicately fruity flavour, with notes of cherries, sour cherry, strawberry, raspberry, blackcurrant and spices (cinnamon, cloves and black pepper).
 It is an exceedingly pleasant wine that pairs well with a wide array of dishes.